Bachelor of Science with Honours

-The broad aim of the CAM degree is to develop an understanding of the theoretical and empirical basis of communication and to help you make use of this information in developing a detailed awareness and insight into particular professional communication contexts.
+The broad aim of the CAM degree is to develop an understanding of communication and to help you make use of this in developing a detailed awareness and insight into particular professional communication contexts.
 More specifically, you will: develop a practical awareness of the business context within which the communications industry operates; develop a working knowledge of advertising, public relations and marketing practice; develop a critical awareness of a range of methods of communication research; acquire knowledge and understanding of interpersonal communication; acquire knowledge and understanding of the role of language, both spoken and written; explore the implications of ongoing developments in digital communication for both communication theory and practice.

 You will also be given the opportunity to develop a range of applied skills including: communication skills; group work skills; organisational skills; design skills; and information technology skills.

-The CAM degree is widely recognised and highly regarded by the Communications industry in Northern Ireland.
-A recent initiative that has been a resounding success is the Publicity Association of Northern Ireland (PANI) Advertising Student Workshop competition.
+The CAM degree is widely recognised and highly regarded by the Communications industry in Northern Ireland and beyond.
+It offers lots of opportunities to put your communicaiton and other applied skills into practice.
+One such initiative is the Publicity Association of Northern Ireland (PANI) Advertising Student Workshop competition.
 The workshop allows CAM students to work with Graphic Design students to respond to an advertising brief and to create a winning ad campaign.
 Students work in teams of around six and are assigned a mentor agency.
-Six advertising agencies come on board, representing the most prominent advertising professionals in Northern Ireland.
+Around six advertising agencies come on board, representing the most prominent advertising professionals in Northern Ireland.
 The CAM course team hopes that PANI will continue to support this tremendously valuable initiative.

 Another important feature of the course is the option to undertake a work placement in third year, although the course can be completed in three years.